Approval and Maintenance of Higher Education Courses Procedure

 3. Use '/' to separate the two components of a joint degree.

-4. Use a single set of brackets to show the specialisation - badge-specific.
+4. Use a single set of brackets to indicate the badged stream.
 It should be brief, specific and informative.
 Capitalise all major words and do not use punctuation within the brackets.

 5. Use 'and' rather than '&'.’